Force Z

 Force Z was a British naval squadron during the Second World War, consisting of the battleship HMS Prince of Wales, the battlecruiser HMS Repulse and accompanying destroyers.
 Assembled in 1941, the purpose of the group was to reinforce the British colonial garrisons in the Far East and deter Japanese expansion into British possessions, particularly Malaya and Singapore.
-Lack of aircraft to protect Force Z, underestimation of the Japanese armed forces and the political rather than naval motive for its deployment, are blamed for the destruction of the force.
+Lack of aircraft to protect Force Z, underestimation of the Japanese armed forces, and the political rather than naval motive for its deployment are blamed for the destruction of the force.

 Background

 Strategy for Far East reinforcement

 Inter-war British planning for a war against the Empire of Japan sought to defend British interests in China (the "offensive" strategy), and to defend imperial lines of communications, particularly through the Indian Ocean (the "defensive strategy").
 Singapore was chosen as the main Royal Navy (RN) base.
 It put the fleet within steaming range of China.
 The base was also on the "Malay Barrier", the eastern forward defence zone for the Indian Ocean, although strictly speaking Singapore was not required to pursue a defensive strategy.
 In the 1920s the RN could reinforce the Far East fleet from Britain and the Mediterranean Sea to sufficiently pursue the offensive strategy.
-By the late 1930s, war with Germany and a stronger Imperial Japanese Navy (IJN) had to be considered; in the event of a European war the fewer naval forces would be available for the Far East fleet; reinforcement would arrive incrementally and the total end strength would suffice only for the defensive strategy.
+By the late 1930s, war with Germany and a stronger Imperial Japanese Navy (IJN) had to be considered; in the event of a European war fewer naval forces would be available for the Far East fleet; reinforcement would arrive incrementally and the total end strength would suffice only for the defensive strategy.

 In strategic discussions during 1940, Britain requested naval assistance from the United States in the Atlantic (against Germany) and the Malay Barrier (specifically to Singapore, against Japan) in the event that the United States entered the war.
 The required US naval forces would come from the Pacific Fleet.
 The Pacific Fleet was not large enough to fulfill both missions.
 The Americans had misgivings about deploying the Pacific Fleet to Singapore and chose the Atlantic.
-The Allies agreed that the Atlantic theatre was paramount and the choice was affirmed at the ABC-1 talks the next year.
+The Allies agreed that the Atlantic theatre was paramount and the choice was affirmed the next year at the ABC-1 talks on American, British, and Canadian (ABC) military coordination in the event of US entry into World War II.